hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The child was-made director is unknown,
 >
-> Professor's motives I'have never heard.
+> Professor's motives I have never heard.
 >
 > Bel.
-Whate'er the motives were, the things absurd,
+Whatever the motives were, the things absurd,
 >
 > Does he the duties of that office know?
 >